-West Virginia is America’s most underrated outdoor destination — a state defined almost entirely by the ridges and hollows of the Appalachian Mountains, where 78% of the land is forested and the New River Gorge became the country’s newest national park in 2020, bringing the level of federal recognition that the gorge’s extraordinary whitewater, rock climbing, and scenery have always deserved.
-The state’s reputation as an economically struggling region of the coalfields obscures the reality that its outdoor recreation assets — the New River and Gauley River’s Class IV–V whitewater, Seneca Rocks’ quartzite climbing walls, the Spruce Knob and Dolly Sods Wilderness areas of the Monongahela National Forest, the Greenbrier resort’s historic grandeur — are as significant as any in the eastern United States.
-Charleston, the capital, sits in the Kanawha Valley beneath wooded ridgelines; Lewisburg in the Greenbrier Valley is the most charming small city in the state; Morgantown is a genuine college town built around West Virginia University’s 30,000 students.
+West Virginia is one of America’s most underrated outdoor destinations — a state shaped almost entirely by the ridges and hollows of the Appalachian Mountains, where 78% of the land is forested and the New River Gorge became the country’s newest national park in 2020.
+That designation brought federal recognition to whitewater, rock climbing, and scenery the gorge had long deserved.
+The state’s reputation as an economically struggling coalfield region obscures the reality that its outdoor recreation assets rival any in the eastern United States: the New and Gauley rivers’ Class IV–V whitewater, Seneca Rocks’ quartzite climbing walls, the Spruce Knob and Dolly Sods wilderness areas of the Monongahela National Forest, and the Greenbrier resort’s historic grandeur.
+Charleston, the capital, sits in the Kanawha Valley beneath wooded ridgelines; Lewisburg, in the Greenbrier Valley, is among the most charming small cities in the state; Morgantown is a genuine college town built around West Virginia University’s enrollment of more than 23,000 students.

 New River Gorge National Park

-New River Gorge National Park, established in December 2020 (America’s 63rd national park), protects 70,000 acres along one of the oldest rivers on Earth — the New River carved its gorge through the Appalachian plateau over 65 million years, creating a 1,000-foot-deep canyon with 53 miles of Class III–V whitewater, the largest concentration of sport climbing routes in the eastern United States (1,400+ established routes on sandstone cliffs), and an ecosystem of exceptional biodiversity.
-The New River Gorge Bridge — at 3,030 feet long and 876 feet above the river, the longest steel arch bridge in the Western Hemisphere — is both engineering landmark and the launch point for Bridge Day (held each October), when BASE jumpers leap from the bridge and rappellers descend the face in the largest extreme sports event in the country.
+New River Gorge National Park and Preserve, established in December 2020 as America’s 63rd national park, protects roughly 70,000 acres along one of the oldest rivers on Earth.
+The New River carved its gorge through the Appalachian plateau over millions of years, leaving a 1,000-foot-deep canyon with 53 miles of Class III–V whitewater, the densest cluster of sport climbing routes in the region (1,400+ established lines on hard sandstone cliffs), and an ecosystem of exceptional biodiversity.
+The New River Gorge Bridge — 3,030 feet long and 876 feet above the river, the longest single-span steel arch bridge in the Western Hemisphere — is both an engineering landmark and the launch point for Bridge Day each October, when BASE jumpers leap from the deck and rappellers descend the face in the largest extreme-sports event in the country.

 New River Gorge Activities

-• Whitewater rafting: The Lower New River’s Class IV–V Grandview Rim section is the premier whitewater experience in the eastern US; multiple outfitters operate from Fayetteville; Class III sections available for intermediate paddlers
+- Whitewater rafting: The Lower New River (Cunard to Fayette Station) serves up Class IV–V rapids that rank among the premier whitewater runs on the East Coast; multiple outfitters operate from Fayetteville, and gentler Class III sections suit intermediate paddlers

-• Rock climbing: The New River Gorge’s sandstone cliffs (Endless Wall, Diamond Point, Beauty Mountain) provide 1,400+ sport and traditional routes; the gorge’s sandstone is considered some of the finest climbing rock on the East Coast
+- Rock climbing: The gorge’s sandstone cliffs — Endless Wall, Diamond Point, Beauty Mountain — hold 1,400+ sport and traditional routes on rock widely rated among the finest on the East Coast

-• Long Point Trail (3.2 miles RT): The park’s most rewarding day hike ends on a cliff overlook directly above the New River Gorge Bridge
+- Long Point Trail (3.2 miles round trip): The park’s most rewarding day hike ends on a cliff overlook framing the New River Gorge Bridge head-on

-• Grandview Rim Trail: Canyon rim hiking with continuous gorge views above the most dramatic whitewater sections
+- Grandview Rim Trail: Canyon-rim walking with continuous views over the gorge’s most dramatic whitewater

 Gauley River: America’s Best Whitewater

-The Gauley River, running through the mountains north of the New River Gorge, is considered by many paddlers to be the finest whitewater river in North America — 26 miles of continuous Class IV–V rapids including Insignificant, Pillow Rock, Lost Paddle, Iron Ring, and Sweet’s Falls, all concentrated in a gorge that delivers one technical challenge after another without the long flatwater recoveries that dilute the experience on most Class V rivers.
-Gauley Season (September–November, when the Army Corps releases water from Summersville Dam) is the most anticipated paddling event in the eastern United States, drawing kayakers and rafters from across the country.
-Commercial raft trips on the Gauley require experience — this is not beginner whitewater.
+The Gauley River, running through the mountains north of the New River Gorge, is rated by many paddlers as the finest whitewater river in North America — 26 miles of nearly continuous Class IV–V rapids, among them Insignificant, Pillow Rock, Lost Paddle, Iron Ring, and Sweet’s Falls, packed into a gorge that throws one technical drop after another with none of the long flatwater recoveries that dilute most Class V rivers.
+Gauley Season runs from the Friday after Labor Day through October, when the Army Corps of Engineers releases water from Summersville Dam; it is the most anticipated paddling event in the eastern states, drawing kayakers and rafters from far beyond West Virginia.
+Commercial trips on the Gauley demand experience — this is not beginner water.

 Seneca Rocks and Monongahela National Forest

-Seneca Rocks, in the eastern highlands of the Monongahela National Forest, is the most dramatic geological feature in West Virginia — twin fins of Tuscarora quartzite rising 900 feet above the Potomac River’s North Fork, visible for miles and providing the hardest trad climbing in the eastern United States on their near-vertical faces.
-The Roy Gap and Judy Gap trails approach the base; a non-technical route to the South Peak requires scrambling and good conditions.
-The surrounding Monongahela National Forest (919,000 acres) contains West Virginia’s highest point (Spruce Knob, 4,863 feet), the Dolly Sods Wilderness (a high-altitude plateau with a subalpine character unique in the mid-Atlantic), and the Cranberry Glades Botanical Area — a cluster of northern bogs at 3,400 feet that represent the southernmost example of boreal sphagnum bog habitat in the eastern United States.
+Seneca Rocks, in the eastern highlands of the Monongahela National Forest, is West Virginia’s most striking geological feature — twin fins of Tuscarora quartzite rising roughly 900 feet above the North Fork of the South Branch Potomac River, visible for miles and offering some of the hardest traditional climbing in the region on their near-vertical faces.
+The Roy Gap and Judy Gap trails approach the base, and a non-technical scramble reaches the South Peak in good conditions.
+The surrounding forest (921,000 acres) holds West Virginia’s highest point, Spruce Knob (4,863 feet); the Dolly Sods Wilderness, a high-altitude plateau with a subalpine character found nowhere else in the mid-Atlantic; and the Cranberry Glades Botanical Area, a cluster of northern bogs at 3,400 feet that mark the southernmost boreal sphagnum bog habitat in the eastern United States.

 The Greenbrier: Historic Grand Resort

-The Greenbrier resort in White Sulphur Springs has operated continuously since 1778, making it the oldest continuously operating resort in the United States.
-The current Federal-style main building (1858, rebuilt and expanded multiple times) has hosted every president from Martin Van Buren to Barack Obama; the resort’s bunker (built in 1958 as a congressional relocation facility during nuclear war) is now open for tours as a Cold War museum.
-The resort’s 710 rooms, three championship golf courses (including the Old White Course), and 36 holes of recreational golf on the resort grounds represent the most complete luxury resort experience in the Appalachians.
-The Greenbrier is both a genuine historic landmark and a functioning resort — its combination of grandeur and mountain setting is difficult to replicate anywhere in the eastern United States.
+The Greenbrier in White Sulphur Springs has drawn visitors to its sulfur springs since 1778, making it one of the oldest continuously operating resorts in the United States.
+The Federal-style main building (1858, rebuilt and expanded many times since) has hosted 28 U.S. presidents, from Martin Van Buren onward, and the resort’s bunker — built starting in 1958 as a congressional relocation facility for use during nuclear war — now runs as a Cold War museum, one of the more extraordinary heritage sites of its kind anywhere.
+With 710 guest rooms, three championship golf courses including the storied Old White Course, and a mountain setting in the Greenbrier Valley, it remains the most complete luxury resort in the Appalachians — a genuine National Historic Landmark that still operates as a working resort.

 West Virginia Annual Events and Festivals

-West Virginia’s outdoor recreation culture generates a calendar of events that draw visitors from across the country.
-Bridge Day (third Saturday of October in Fayetteville) is the most famous — the New River Gorge Bridge opens to pedestrians for the only time each year, with BASE jumpers, rappellers, and 80,000+ spectators turning the gorge into a spectacular outdoor festival.
-Gauley Season (September–November) draws dedicated whitewater paddlers from across the eastern United States to experience the Gauley River’s dam releases.
-The Mountain State Forest Festival in Elkins (October) is the state’s oldest outdoor festival, combining logging sports competitions, a timber carnival, and Appalachian craft traditions.
-The State Fair of West Virginia in Lewisburg (August) is the state’s premier agricultural and entertainment event, drawing 100,000+ visitors to the Greenbrier Valley for competitions, concerts, and carnival attractions.
+West Virginia’s outdoor culture fills a calendar that pulls visitors from well beyond the state line.
+Bridge Day, on the third Saturday of October in Fayetteville, is the best known — the New River Gorge Bridge opens to pedestrians for the only day of the year, and BASE jumpers, rappellers, and 80,000-plus spectators turn the gorge into a spectacular festival.
+Gauley Season sends dedicated whitewater paddlers to the dam-release flows from September into October.
+The Mountain State Forest Festival in Elkins, held each October, is the state’s oldest outdoor festival, combining logging-sports competitions, a timber carnival, and Appalachian craft traditions.
+The State Fair of West Virginia in Lewisburg, every August, is the state’s premier agricultural and entertainment event, drawing 100,000-plus visitors to the Greenbrier Valley for competitions, concerts, and carnival rides.

 Getting the Most Out of Your Visit

 A few practical points that will improve any trip to West Virginia.
 Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the most desirable options can fill weeks or months ahead, especially in peak season.
-Having a car provides the most flexibility for exploring beyond the main centers, and most of West Virginia’s most rewarding experiences are in places not easily reached by public transport.
-The best local knowledge is often found in regional visitor centers, independent bookshops, and by talking to residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
-Allocate more time than you think you need: West Virginia consistently rewards travelers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.
+Having a car gives you the most flexibility for exploring beyond the main centers, and most of West Virginia’s most rewarding experiences sit in places not easily reached by public transport.
+The best local knowledge tends to surface in regional visitor centers, independent bookshops, and conversations with residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
+Allocate more time than you think you need: West Virginia consistently rewards travelers who slow down and explore in depth rather than racing to cover maximum ground.